 Circling back to what we mentioned earlier about image size, here’s a brief overview of the file image size recommendations for each category that Pinterest has laid out.
 By reviewing the image size recommendations, you’ll know how to set up your business profile on Pinterest.

-Keep in mind that the general guidelines and other requirements pertaining to image and video pins on the social media platform are different.
+Keep in mind that the general guidelines and other requirements pertaining to image and video pins on social media platforms are different.
 This is similar to Facebook and other social media websites.

 |Image Type||Recommended Size|